blurzzsys/blurzzsys/README.md

 ## 🛠️ Projects
 Currently my main project is Subz which is a lua executor for the game Roblox

+## 📜 About me
+I'm a developer in c# c++ lua and more.
+I have been programing for about 4 years.
+I love difficult tasks.

+## 👋
+Thanks for visiting my profile.
+Cool snake thing below ⬇️

 <br clear="both">

 <img src="https://profile-readme-generator.com/assets/snake.svg" alt="Snake animation" />